Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 He stood on the doorstep and smiled at her warily, she stood next to the car and watched him warily, and it took a shove in the butt from Xiù to get her moving.

-At least she was able to speak first. “...Hey.”
+At least she was able to speak first. "...Hey."

-“Hi.”
+"Hi."

-“Been a long time…”
+"Been a long time…"

-“Yeah...You, uh.
-Doing well for yourself.”
+"Yeah...You, uh.
+Doing well for yourself."

 She laughed and nodded.
-“Yeah.
-Guess I am...so are you from what I hear, *Doctor* Hamlin.”
+"Yeah.
+Guess I am...so are you from what I hear, *Doctor* Hamlin."

 Taylor cleared his throat.
-“Well… I had a son to look after.
-I...”
+"Well… I had a son to look after.
+I..."

 He paused, thought about what he’d just said, and then sighed and shook his head at himself.
-“Jesus, Allison, I’m sorry about him.
-I had no idea he’d - ”
+"Jesus, Allison, I’m sorry about him.
+I had no idea he’d - "

-“It’s…” Allison balked at saying *’okay’* on the grounds that it patently wasn’t.
+"It’s…" Allison balked at saying *’okay’* on the grounds that it patently wasn’t.
 The only place on Earth where she’d felt comfortable and at peace was a pile of ash under a deeper pile of snow at this point.
 That didn’t leave a lot of room for *’okay.’*

-“...You didn’t do it,” she said instead, then got the hell away from that subject for the moment.
-“Uh...Guess you recognize Xiù and Julian.”
+"...You didn’t do it," she said instead, then got the hell away from that subject for the moment.
+"Uh...Guess you recognize Xiù and Julian."

-“Yeah!”
+"Yeah!"
 Taylor grabbed the opportunity to be a friendly host, and met them both with a friendly handshake and more than a hint of relief.
-“It’s a pleasure.”
+"It’s a pleasure."

-“Nice to meet you,” Julian told him.
+"Nice to meet you," Julian told him.
 He was being polite, Allison knew - in fact he’d spent most of the flight over on Byron’s private jet rumbling ominously about Taylor’s obvious deficiencies as a parent, but Allison really couldn’t blame him.
 That house had been even more important to him than it was to her.

 It was out of his system now, though, and Taylor’s obvious mortification was taking the edge off.

-“I...guess you’d better come in.”
+"I...guess you’d better come in."

-“Thank you,” Xiù of course could be nice to *anybody* and mean it, though the effect was spoiled by a crash and heavy footfalls inside the house as Taylor welcomed them inside.
+"Thank you," Xiù of course could be nice to *anybody* and mean it, though the effect was spoiled by a crash and heavy footfalls inside the house as Taylor welcomed them inside.
 A door slammed upstairs and a voluptuous woman with pearlescent purple hair shot Taylor a desperate look from the bottom of the stairs.

-“He just ran up there…” she explained.
+"He just ran up there…" she explained.
 Taylor scowled and stormed to the stairs.

-*”ALEX!* You either get your ass back down here, or God help me I’ll take you back to jail myself you little shit!”
+*"ALEX!* You either get your ass back down here, or God help me I’ll take you back to jail myself you little shit!"

 The change in his attitude was impressive, and it made his wife wince.

-“Jesus...he wouldn’t even be out on bond if you hadn’t agreed to it,” he grumbled after a second.
+"Jesus...he wouldn’t even be out on bond if you hadn’t agreed to it," he grumbled after a second.

 Mrs. Hamlin looked like she was fighting back tears.
-“I’m *so* sorry about this, I - ”
+"I’m *so* sorry about this, I - "

 Allison thawed out a little and shook her head.
-“It’s...uh, you’re Amanda?”
+"It’s...uh, you’re Amanda?"

-“Uh, yeah.
-Sorry, this is just - ” Amanda sighed hugely, then offered a hand.
+"Uh, yeah.
+Sorry, this is just - " Amanda sighed hugely, then offered a hand.
 Allison gave it her firmest shake, which after two years of engineering work on a spaceship was pretty damn firm.

-“Is it okay if I go up there?” she asked.
+"Is it okay if I go up there?" she asked.

 Taylor and Amanda looked at each other.

-“I…” Taylor began, then gave up. “...guess it can’t hurt.”
+"I…" Taylor began, then gave up. "...guess it can’t hurt."

-“His room’s the one on the right, with the poster on the door,” Amanda supplied.
+"His room’s the one on the right, with the poster on the door," Amanda supplied.

 Allison nodded.
-“Right...uh…”
+"Right...uh…"

 She turned to Julian and Xiù who both made identical gestures of encouragement and managed to communicate without words that they’d hold down the fort downstairs.
 It sometimes amazed her how much they could say to each other without speaking, nowadays.